jczestochowska/jczestochowska.github.io/index.md

 </div>

 The community areas with the highest number of violations are West Ridge, South Lawndale, Washington Park and Chatham.
 We can see an area in the south of Chicago with noticeably high numbers of violations, made of Chatham, Roseland, West Pullman, Wasington Heights, and Morgan Park.
 The lakeside community areas, on the other hand, contain the safest restaurants : Loop, Near South side and Douglas.
-Are areas likely to change their number violations over time ?
+Are areas likely to change their number of violations over time ?
 Let's take a look at how the number of violations evolves over time, for each community area.

 <div class="map">
 {% include nb_violations_evolution.html %}
 </div>

 In most areas, the number of violations observed has decreased.
-Surprinsgly, the few areas who have seen their number increase are not the ones with the highest violation numbers : Near West Side and Logan Square, though definitely not the areas with least violations, were not the worst either as we've seen previously.
+Surprisingly, the few areas who have seen their number increase are not the ones with the highest violation numbers : Near West Side and Logan Square, though definitely not the areas with least violations, were not the worst either as we've seen previously.

 Now we know the numbers, but we still don't know what hides behind them.
 Observed violations are very diverse: they can represent issues with the food, with the facilities or the training of the personnel.
-Knowing which violations are the most prevalent and where they are mainly observed could give help us pick the best areas.
+Knowing which violations are the most prevalent and where they are mainly observed could help us pick the best areas.
 Contrary to what one might think, the number of violations is not always a good indicator of the inspection result.
 Indeed, some passing restaurants have comitted up to 13 violations, while some failing restaurants have less than 4 violations.

 **One note before we dive into the analysis:** Chicago changed their violation definitions in the middle of 2018.
 Before the change an establishment could receive one or more of 45 distinct violations.
 After the change, the violations were redefined and their number increased to 59.
 The inspections also became much stricter and inspectors are now more likely to deliver just "Pass with conditions" results rather than a clear "Pass" if some criteria are violated.
 That is why in the analysis we will usually look at those two periods separately.